-Age It is estimated that the property was constructed circa 1960.
+Age It is estimated that the property was constructed in the late 1800s. ----- --

-Dry and sunny.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney is shared with No. 14 Little Brae, and is of brick roughcast construction with lead flashings, concrete coping and clay pot.

-Weather
+There are three chimney stacks of sandstone pointed construction with lead flashings and clay pots.
+The chimney stack to the rear of the property appears to have been capped.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in profiled concrete interlocking tiles, with tiled ridging and pointed verges.
-Access into the attic roof space is gained through a ceiling hatch on the landing.
-The roof is of timber frame construction overlaid with fibreboard sarking, and there is a felt membrane beneath the slates.
-Insulation has been laid above the ceilings, although the insulation depth falls short of current minimum recommended levels.
+The roofs are pitched and slated with sandstone and tiled ridging.
+There are sandstone skews.
+Access into the main roof void was gained via a staircase on the first floor landing.
+Access into the roof void over the rear outshoot was gained through a ceiling hatch in the rear hallway.
+The roofs are timber framed, overlaid with sarking board and partially a felt membrane.
+Limited insulation has been laid between the joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater fittings are formed in a mix of cast iron and PVC.
+The rainwater fittings are formed in cast-iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction, which are roughcast and part rendered externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are double glazed aluminium casements.
-The external doors to the front entrance and kitchen are UPVC double glazed, and there is an aluminium double glazed external door to the dining room.
-The fascias are formed in timber, and the soffits appear to be asbestos cement sheeting.
-Asbestos material should not be drilled, sanded or disturbed without prior advice from a licensed specialist.
+The windows and external doors are uPVC double glazed.

+pointed.